kaunel85/ong-bylaws/bylaws.md

      - Be Chaired by the House Manager
      - Consist of the House Manager, Vice-President, Chapter House Tenants, and appointees.
      - Be responsible for the organization, cleanliness, and good operation of the Chapter House
-     - Be responsible for determining which Actives and Alum shall live in the house, with the approval of the Executive